theo-m/theo-m.github.io/_posts/2017-06-29-word-embeddings-i.md

 * SG does the opposite, it tries to guess the window for a given word: `.. .. on .. ..`.

 He built on two papers presenting new techniques for neural networks: __hierarchical softmax__, a complex method to compute softmaxs in \\(\mathcal{O}(\log n)\\) time, and __noise contrastive estimation__, _a.k.a._ negative sampling.

+These two notions are well explained by S. Ruder on his [blog](http://sebastianruder.com/word-embeddings-softmax/index.html), so let's review the basics.